 Memorial ParkPrint Page

-A park commemorates those who died in service or were killed in action in World War One.
+The Memorial Park commemorates those who died in service or were killed in action during World War One.

 In 1921, an avenue of 28 trees was planted in the park in memory of the fallen and memorial tablets placed at the foot of the trees.